fabian7593/MagicalCamera/README.md

 ```

 <br>
-#####REMEMBER THAT
+#####Remeber override the event onActivityResult
-You need to override the method onActivityResult in your activity like this
+You need to override the method onActivityResult in your activity or fragment like this
 ```bash
  @Override
     public void onActivityResult(int requestCode, int resultCode, Intent data) {